THE NATURAL CIRCUS

-Lars Schmidt is a poet, wandering monk, a multidisciplinary artist and builder of bridges at the margins of art and ecological thinking.
+Lars Schmidt is a builder of bridges at the margins of art and ecological thinking.

 He immersed himself deeply into the realm of the body-mind and its natural environment by studying and exploring such fields as ecology and indigenous cultures, psychology and somatics, artforms like acting, dance and improvisation, as well as eastern philosophies.